a-sh28/code-summariser/README.md

 5. Rashmi Vagha - [﻿rvagha@umass.edu](mailto:rvagha@umass.edu)  - **Spire ID:** 33617396
 ---

+## Video:

+To view our demo video, please visit url: https://drive.google.com/file/d/1RGKxd95VcAF5jfAb_ZcPxeV2TU8HgqMk/view?usp=sharing

+---

+## Introduction to CSET:
+With the help of a strong underlying model and an advanced user interface (UI), the Code Summarization and Evaluation Tool (CSET) project aims to transform code understanding and evaluation.
+Our application aims to provide preliminary features expected of a code summarization tool, combined with new improvements to improve the system's usefulness and user experience.
+We intend to provide a function that allows code summaries to be translated into other languages, as we would like to allow our users to view summaries in a language of their choice.
+Furthermore, recognizing the diverse needs of developers across different fields, our project aims to identify the usability of the tool for users from varying domains.
+When registering, users are asked to select their expertise like business intelligence, machine learning, or full stack development etc. This data could then be used by the admin to understand the effectiveness of the code summarization tool in helping users belonging to various domains and provide future directions of research and implementation.

+---

 ## Running our Code:
 To run our code, please perform the following steps: